, the Joint Finance Committee meeting regarding the school budget that was held on Thursday, March 8, was a very calm, collected and civil atmosphere.

 Thies explained that over the last six years, the district has made numerous sacrafices to keep the costs of education down, including voluntary administrative salary freezes and cuts in teaching and administrative positions.

-According to Pauline Silva, BWRSD Director of Administration and Finance, the district is asking for an additional $1.3 million (shared by the towns of Bristol and Warren) to make up for a lack of state aid.
+According to Pauline Silva, BWRSD Director of Administration and Finance, the (shared by the towns of Bristol and Warren) to make up for a lack of state aid.
 At the meeting, Silva pointed out that the district also chose to reallocate more than $800,000 to the 2012-2013 budget to alleviate some of the financial burden.

 At the end of the meeting, School Committee Chairman John Bento commented about how well the meeting went.